isa-group/governify-npm/README.md

 curl -X GET http://localhost:9999/api/v1/birds?user=proUser1
 ```

-And the URL that will be used to check if *"key"* is authorized is:
+The URL that will be used to check if *"key"* is authorized is:

 ```
 http://datastore.governify.io/api/v6.1/service1/agreements/proUser1
 ```

+And `customMetrics` creates a middleware that checks if RequestTerm is fulfilled and updates the Requests metric with the value that is calculated synchronously.